 If you are thinking about buying a product that says you can get paid to use Facebook, there are a few possibilities of what you'll be doing to make money, if you are going to be making money at all.

 1) Posting Links

-Things have since changed, and posting spam like this is easily detected, and can be harmful to your website.
-So this means that companies are no long hiring people to do this.
+Things have since changed, and posting spam like this is easily detected and can be harmful to your website.
+So this means that companies are no longer hiring people to do this.

 2) CPA Offers

 CPA is a type of marketing that's done online.
 Some companies hire freelancers to find new users to sign up for their website.
 They might want new users to sign up for an email list, a free trial, or some other kind of offer.